WRITE A REVIEW

 More reviews by jaritos

 This was lovely on my skin at first.
 It was beautiful, heady jasmine with something grounded underneath.
 However, my two criticisms: It turned a little too...overripe, I guess is the word, after two hours or so.
 Also, this wasn't the right scent for me - maybe in twenty years, but for now, it felt mature.

-Some here might describe it as an "old Lady" scent.
+On my skin, Caron French Cancan is very old fashioned, very powdery dark violet.I get the same meloncholy feel with it as I do with my beloved Guerlain L'heure Bleue, so naturally, I love Cancan too.Some here might describe it as an "old Lady" scent.
 I describe it as a classic and very well blended work of art.